Skip to Content

 Confidential help is just one call away.
 Call the Lawyers Helpline at

-In honor of Veterans Day 2019, we asked our members who have served and continue to serve in the military to share photos and stories.
+In honor of Veterans Day each year, we asked our members who have served and continue to serve in the military to share photos and stories.
 Thank you for your service and dedication to protecting the law and the country!
 You can hover over or click on the individual images for each veteran’s story.

 We put out a call for these photos and service descriptions to all members through our weekly e-newsletter,

 The Scoop.
 If you missed the submission time frame and would like to be included in our feature, please email Director of Communications Melissa Warnke, and we’ll add you! #SalutetoVeterans

 Because her husband was an Army Apache pilot on active duty, Major Dean had the privilege of attending two law schools, University of Texas School of Law and Mississippi College School of Law, before she joined him in military service.
 After graduation from The Judge Advocate General’s School in Charlottesville, Virginia, she served both on active duty and as an Individual Mobilization Augmentee (IMA).